 According to the HHC's experience with Dublin cases concerning Bulgaria, the Dublin Unit has asked the Bulgarian Dublin Unit in several cases to provide information on the general reception conditions for Dublin returnees, but these questions did not include individual characteristics of the persons concerned, so no questions were asked regarding specific needs of specific individuals.
-All Dublin decisions then contain a standard generic reply from the Bulgarian Dublin Unit.
+All Dublin decisions then contained a standard generic reply from the Bulgarian Dublin Unit.
 This would therefore constitute general information rather than individual guarantees.

 In 2019, no Dublin decisions were issued with regard to irregular entry criteria (e.g. with respect to Bulgaria, Greece or Croatia), whereas in 2020, there were 2 decisions issued on the ground of Section 13 of Dublin Regulation both with regard to Greece.
-In 2021, no decision concerned Greece.
-145
+In 2021, no decision concerned Greece.176 In 2022, no decisions were issued with regard to irregular entry criteria.177